 “What?”
 Now it's his turn to be thrown off balance.
 He was definitely at the christening and paying attention, despite what everyone thinks.

-“My name is Rosamund Katherine,” she replies, chin jutting out in typical Watson defiance.
+“My name is Rosamund Catherine,” she replies, chin jutting out in typical Watson defiance.
 “Aren’t godfathers supposed to know that kind of thing?”

 It’s teasing though a little bit skeptical, and it takes Sherlock a minute to right himself, but when he does, his smile is wide.
 “Oh well done, John.”